E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 _________________________

 The source code is accompanied with `sphinx <http://www.sphinx-doc.org/en/stable/>`_ documentation located in sub-directory ``./doc``.
-Instractions for sphinx installation can be found `here <http://www.sphinx-doc.org/en/stable/tutorial.html#install-sphinx>`_.
+Instruction for sphinx installation can be found `here <http://www.sphinx-doc.org/en/stable/tutorial.html#install-sphinx>`_.
 The html documentation files can be obtained by executing the following command in the ``./doc`` sub-directory

 ::